Flyer53/jsPanel/README.md

 ### NEWS:
 jsPanel version 3 now in beta status.
 It uses some ES6 features, css flexbox for header and footer sections, a new positioning system and a lot more improvements.
 The preview version incorporates a few polyfills and is transpiled to ES5 using BABEL.
-So it should work with the current versions of EDGE, FF, Chrome, Opera and with IE11/IE10.
+So it should work with the current versions of EDGE, FF, Chrome, Opera and with IE11.

-Take a look at the alpha preview at [http://beta.jspanel.de](http://beta.jspanel.de/)
+Take a look at the beta preview at [http://beta.jspanel.de](http://beta.jspanel.de/)

 ![jsPanel jQuery Plugin](https://github.com/Flyer53/jsPanel/raw/master/jsPanel-comp.png)